Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_rag_injector.md

 - `pgvector` (Attributes) (see [below for nested schema](#nestedatt--config--vectordb--pgvector))
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--vectordb--redis))
-- `threshold` (Number) the default similarity threshold for accepting semantic search results (float)
+- `threshold` (Number) the default similarity threshold for accepting semantic search results (float).
+Higher threshold means more results are considered similar.

 <a id="nestedatt--config--vectordb--pgvector"></a>
 ### Nested Schema for `config.vectordb.pgvector`